Aberdour Castle: 16th century

 In 1538 James V summoned the 3rd Earl of Morton before the Privy Council, accusing him of non-payment of his feudal dues, and in 1540 he banished the Earl to Inverness.
 Morton reached Brechin, in Angus, where he signed a deed resigning his lands to his kinsman Robert Douglas of Lochleven.
 Lochleven was compelled to resign the lands in turn to James V, although he was permitted to keep Aberdour Castle.
-After James V's death in late 1542, George Douglas of Pittendreich and the Earl of Arran assisted Morton in reclaiming his lands, including Aberdour.
+After James V's death in December 1542, George Douglas of Pittendreich and the Earl of Arran assisted Morton in reclaiming his lands, including Aberdour.
 In return their sons were to marry two of Morton's three daughters.
-Pittendreich's son James (1525-1581) married the heiress, Elizabeth, and succeeded, in 1553, as 4th Earl of Morton.
+Pittendreich's son James (1525–1581) married the heiress, Elizabeth, and succeeded, in 1553, as 4th Earl of Morton.
+Regent Arran pledged his some of his silverware with Morton for a loan, and it was taken to Aberdour for safekeeping.

-Aberdour Castle was reserved to his mother-in-law, Katherine Stewart, dowager Countess of Morton, until 1564.
-Morton went to law in 1553 against Katherine Stewart, dowager Countess of Morton, over the lands of Aberdour.
+Aberdour Castle was reserved to Morton's mother-in-law, Katherine Stewart, dowager Countess of Morton, until 1564.
+During the war with England known as the Rough Wooing, she was authorised to keep a garrison at Aberdour and her men were exempted from other service in February 1549.
+Morton went to law against her in 1553 over the lands of Aberdour.
 She had tried to hold a tenantry court at Aberdour, and Morton objected on the grounds that women who held lands in "conjunct-fee" had never held courts.
-In 1564 Mary, Queen of Scots, confirmed Morton's right to the whole barony of Dalkeith and Aberdour.
+In 1564, Mary, Queen of Scots, confirmed Morton's right to the whole barony of Dalkeith and Aberdour.
 In 1566, Morton was involved in planning a rebellion against the Queen, which resulted in the murder of Queen Mary's secretary, David Riccio, but failed to gain further momentum, and Morton was forced to flee to England.
 However, by the end of the year he had returned, and by July the following year, Mary was imprisoned and had been forced to abdicate by the Scottish noblemen.
 Morton was appointed Regent of Scotland, for the child King James VI in 1572.